PAVAN864/delgroup/README.md

 *The program takes all arguments as command line arguments

-Instructions to execute the Program: i.)The two files as mentioned in the question should be present in a folder and change the path to the file accordingly prior to execution. ii.)Place all the program files in same folder. iii.)Use "mingw32-make -f makefile.mk" to execute the program. iv.)Then ./a.exe to run the program v.)After compilation type "delgroup groupname" to execute the program successfully.
+Instructions to execute the Program: i.)The two files as mentioned in the question should be present in a folder and change the path to the file accordingly prior to execution.<br />
+ii.)Place all the program files in same folder.<br />
+iii.)Use "mingw32-make -f makefile.mk" to execute the program.<br />
+iv.)Then ./a.exe to run the program<br />
+v.)After compilation type "delgroup groupname" to execute the program successfully.<br />